-The St. Louis and Lake Counties Regional Railroad Authority's written response to the internal control finding identified in our audit has been included in the Schedule of Findings and Recommendations.
-We did not audit the Authority's response and, accordingly, we express no opinion on it.
+The St. Louis and Lake Counties Regional Railroad Authority's written responses to the internal control findings identified in our audit have been included in the Schedule of Findings and Recommendations.
+We did not audit the Authority's responses and, accordingly, we express no opinion on them.